rackerlabs/rax_rails_tutorial/README.md

 In the container `div` we've added a navigation menu (with only one link so far) and an area to display flash messages.

 Navigate your browser to <http://localhost:3000/servers> and you should see something like this:

 ![Server Index](https://github.com/rackerlabs/rax_rails_tutorial/raw/master/doc/Server-Index.png)

 The Create Server link wont work because we haven't created the `create` action yet, but we'll take care of that soon.
-Likewise, if you look at the `_server.html.erb` partial, you'll see a call to the `Flavor` model, which we will also soon create.
-It's not getting called because we don't have any servers yet.
+Likewise, our reference to the  yet-to-be-created Flavor model is not getting called because we don't have any servers yet.

 ##Finishing The Server UI: Creating and Deleting